 A: You are required to pay Federal recapture tax if all of the following three conditions apply:

 When you purchase your home, your lender and SONYMA will provide you with sample worksheets, which will include how much your household income would have to exceed for you to incur any recapture tax liability.
 If you sell or otherwise dispose of your home within 9 years, you must complete IRS Form 8828 ("Recapture of Federal Mortgage Subsidy") to determine if you owe the Federal recapture tax.
-To download IRS Form 8828, click here.
-To download the Instructions to Form 8828, click here.
+The Instructions to Form 8828 are also available.

 Q: Will I be subject to the Federal recapture tax if I refinance my SONYMA mortgage?